shopjs/shop.js/README.md

 errorMessage is set to the error in this case |

 ### checkout-shippingaddress ###
-Checkout-shippingaddress handles just the parts of checkout related to the customer's shipping address.
+The checkout-shippingaddress container handles just the parts of checkout related to the customer's shipping address.
 This is useful when doing a multi-page checkout flow with checkout-shipping on the first page and checkout on the second page.
 Shipping data will propagate from checkout-shipping to checkout.